sqlc-dev/sqlc/docs/howto/select.md

 WHERE id = $1;
 ```

-When selecting a single column, only that value that returned.
+When selecting a single column, only that value is returned.
 The `GetBioForAuthor`
 method takes a single `int` as an argument and returns a `string` and an
 `error`.